YKamari/dsc-phase-1-project/README.md

 ### 1. Annual Trend Analysis: Movie Releases

-There appears to be a downward trend on the number of movies released yearly with the highest number of movies being released in 2010 and the least in 2018.
+There appears to be a downward trend in the number of movies released yearly with the highest number of movies being released in 2010 and the least in 2018.
 While a slight recovery is observed in 2014, releases steeply drop in 2016 and only further declining thereafter.